Blake Ahearn: 2011–12 season

 Blake started the 2011–12 season participating for the United States Basketball Team in the 2011 Pan American Games.
-The United States won the Bronze medal with a win over the Dominican Republic in the Medal Rounds.
+The United States won the bronze medal with a win over the Dominican Republic in the Medal Rounds.
 Blake was second on the team in scoring, averaging 10 points per game, including a team-high 21 points vs Brazil in round robin play.

 After the games, Blake signed with the Erie Bayhawks in the NBA Development League.
 On draft day Blake was traded to the Reno Bighorns.

 Blake attended training camp with the Los Angeles Clippers during the first part of the D-League season.
 He then returned to the Bighorns.

 During the 2011–12 season Blake led the NBA-D League in scoring at 23.8 points per game He was selected to play in the D-League All-Star Game and had 21 points and 8 assists during the game.
-Blake also set the NBA and NBA D-League mark of 110 consecutive free throws during his season in Reno.
+Blake also set the NBA and NBA D-League mark of 110 consecutive free throws during his season in Reno, which still stands as the second-best streak in professional Basketball, only behind John Wooden at 134.
 Blake set the all-time career points record for the NBA Development league in 2012.

 On April 10, the Utah Jazz signed Blake Ahearn to a 10-day contract.
 On April 20, he was signed for the remainder of the season.